NVComputing/nvcomputingsite/resources/acsl/numbersystems.md

 If we were to generalize this entire process, we would have the following instructions:

 1. Convert the fraction into a decimal.
-2. Multiply this decimal by the current base it's in.
+2. Multiply this decimal by the base you want to convert to.
-3. Write down the result of `number % currentBase`.
+3. Write down the result of `number % targetBase`.
-4. Repeat Steps 2-3 until `number % currentBase = 0`.
+4. Repeat Steps 2-3 until `number % targetBase = 0`.
 5. Write down the first digits of the results from each multiplication step (except the last one).
 This will make up your new converted number.

 In the case that you have a mixed fraction, such as `19 4/5`, you would want to convert the whole